Our Mission Partners

 - Dr Ian Spillman who, with his wife Hanna, was at one time placed at St Mary’s by All Nations, is Medical Superintendent at Kisiizi Hospital, Uganda.
 For several years the proceeds of Lent Appeals at Standon have been sent to them, as have knitted vests and blankets made by the Knit & Natter group, for new-born babies.

 - Catherine McGoldrick grew up locally.
-With her husband Stephen she trained at All Nations, and they are now serving with WEC International in DR Congo.
+With her husband Stephen she trained at All Nations, and they are now serving with WEC International in Burundi.
 St Mary’s is one of their supporting churches.

 - Andrew and Samara Ellis were placed at All Saints’ and St Catherine’s by the College some years ago.
-The churches support their work in Harare, Zimbabwe, leading one of the local churches and training people across the country to support themselves, mainly through agriculture.
+The Benefice supports their work in Harare, Zimbabwe, leading the River of Life church and training people across the country to support themselves, mainly through agriculture.

-We also support the Robinson Family working in Thailand, the Fry Family working in Austria for Operation Mobilisation, a Christian Media mission, the Jupe Family working in Germany, David and Shelley Stokes in Argentina, Roger and Jane Senior members of OMF International, and Steve and Katie Machell working for Mission Aviation Fellowship.
+We also support the Robinson Family working in Thailand for Crosslinks, the Fry Family working in Austria for Operation Mobilisation, a Christian Media mission, the Jupe Family working in Germany, David and Shelley Stokes in Argentina, Roger and Jane Senior members of OMF International, and Steve and Katie Machell working for Mission Aviation Fellowship in Chad.

 Each Christmas a large number of shoe boxes packed with children's gifts are sent to needy areas abroad through Samaritan’s Purse, and in 2015 we also responded to their Turn on the Tap appeal, providing clean water for rural villages in Uganda.